The Frizzled Leek

 What makes this easy one-pot salmon stew so good

 • One-Pot Meal: Clean-up is a breeze since you only need one pot for this salmon stew.
-I recommend using a large cast-iron skillet.
+Another one-pot recipe you should try is my Turkey Lentil Soup.

 • Root Vegetables: We used celery root, potatoes, carrots, and onions.
 Be creative and add your favorite veggies to this stew.